Dance Suite (Bernstein)

-Creation

 The suite was the last composition that Bernstein completed.
 It was originally intended to be accompanied by dance, but the choreographer abandoned the idea.

-Premiere

 The suite was premiered on January 14, 1990 at the Metropolitan Opera House, New York City, by the Empire Brass Quintet and American Ballet Theatre.
 The first movement was doubled by the ballet's orchestra in the pit.